 Supporting employees during a crisis isn’t just the right thing to do, it also communicates to your employees that your company’s values have meaning when it counts.
-This not only fosters brand loyalty among your employees and community, but it also ensures that you have a company to come back to once the crisis period has passed.
+This not only fosters brand loyalty among your employees and community, but it also ensures that you have a company to come back to once the crisis has passed.

 Here are a few examples of brands that got it right when they faced a major crisis and some ideas for how to support your employees during the next major crisis.

-Keeping the Pay Checks Going
+Support Employees by Keeping the Paychecks Going

 During any crisis, safety and financial security come to the forefront of everyone’s minds.
 Employees will be anxious about the possibility of losing pay, or the job entirely, and what that will mean for them and their loved ones.
-Some may even get desperate and leave a job where their financial stability is uncertain for one that can provide predictable pay checks, even if they’re smaller.
+Some may even get desperate and leave a job where their financial stability is uncertain for one that can provide predictable paychecks, even if they’re smaller.

-When it comes to supporting employees during a crisis, an important priority will be to provide as much financial certainty as possible.
+As you support employees during a crisis, an important priority will be to provide as much financial certainty as possible.
 If you’re able to guarantee pay for a specific period of time, communicate that to your workforce as well as the steps you’re taking to protect their jobs.
 The more communication on this, the better.